-The Super Quaich is a cyclocross series held in Scotland in January and February.
+The Super Quaich is a cyclocross series held in Scotland.
 It’s different to other cycloross series in that riders are divided into an A and B race based on their lap times during the SCX series races which precede it.
 This means no age catgory races and no gender category races.

 Its primary aim is to maximise and extend the thrill of racing throughout all ability levels.
 We want as many riders as possible to have a rider just ahead of them and a rider chasing them close behind.
 When this happens every rider gets a racing experience.

 The format we have arrived at makes this aim a priority and it seems to work given the overwhelmingly positive feedback.

 The series will consist of 4 races across January and February.
 Each race will have both an A and a B race.
 There will be 120 riders in each race.

 Allocation into your appropriate race for will be based on your ability and performance in previous cyclocross races this season.
 We’ll cyber-stalk newcomers and place them in the race we think is most appropriate to their fitness level.
 There will be no rewarding of friends with A race places and no capacity for riders to select the race they want to go in.

 Series points will be allocated to 150 riders at each event.
 This means that everyone in the A race and the top 50 or so riders in the B race will be allocated series points.
 The 1st rider in the B race will be allocated the points position behind the last finisher in the A race.

 Each rider’s worst race placing across the 4 races will be discounted from their overall points tally.
 This will allow riders to miss one race or have a mechanical and still hold their appropriate position in the series.

 Race organisers and their volunteers will be allocated their series average for the race they have sat out in order to organise.
 This allows them to hold their appropriate position in the series despite giving up their time to put on a race.
 Their worst result will be used to define this average before then being dropped from their overall tally.